 Join us August 1 for the 4 week course Ethics, Laws and Collections Management. this course provides an accessible introduction to the ethical principles and legal aspects of managing museum collections by presenting the scope and significance of museum ethics and an introduction to national and international laws and regulations affecting museums.
-The course textbook, A Legal Primer on Managing Museum Collections, will be supplemented by a variety of readings and assignments.
+The course textbook, A Practical Guide to Museum Ethics, will be supplemented by a variety of readings and assignments.

 Advocacy involves communicating with broad constituencies, including elected officials, about what your museum does and why it is important.
 Too often museums relegate advocacy to the back burner because they don’t see the value in devoting time to advocacy.
 Advocacy needs to be an ongoing responsibility of everyone who cares about museums – staff, board members, volunteers, constituents, and the many people who value museums.
 Making advocacy a part of ongoing operations can help build a stronger institution.
 Advocacy should be embraced as a best practice of museums.